Creativity

 We have been too successful for our own good.
 Waipa District Council can not get enough staff to do the maintenance required on our plantings so we have to do it ourselves.

-The Thursday group was started by Eric Todd last year, 2017.
+The Thursday group was started by Eric Todd in 2017.
 Some of the more able-bodied of us get together and spray and weed our plantings.
 The two big ones, Lola Silcock Park and the Meadow Walk, require a lot of maintenance as they are fairly new and their plants aren't big enough to keep weeds down, unlike our older plantings, which are fairly clean.
 This work supplements the Tuesday group's summer maintenance program.

 At Lake Te Ko Utu.